 What Is Citrine?

 Citrine is a crystal that has many benefits.
-It is known as the “success” stone because it promotes success, prosperity, and abundance.
+It is the “success” stone because it promotes success, prosperity, and abundance.
 Citrine is also known as the “healing” stone because it is said to have powerful healing properties.
-Citrine is also known as the “luck” stone because it brings good luck and fortune.
+Finally, Citrine is the “luck” stone because it brings good luck and fortune.

 How Is Citrine Made?

-Citrine is a yellow to a brown variety of quartz that is found in many parts of the world.
-The name citrine is derived from the Latin word citrina, which means “yellow.”
+Citrine is a yellow-to-brown variety of quartz in many parts of the world.
+The name citrine is derived from the Latin word citrine, which means “yellow.”
 Citrine is often used in jewelry and is believed to have healing properties.

-Citrine is made up of silicon dioxide and is found in sedimentary, metamorphic, and igneous rocks.
+Citrine is made of silicon dioxide and is found in sedimentary, metamorphic, and igneous rocks.
 It can also be found in hydrothermal veins and is sometimes called “golden quartz.”
-The color of citrine can vary depending on the amount of iron present in the crystal.
-Citrine is usually a yellow or orange color but can also be brown or green.
+The color of Citrine can vary depending on the amount of iron in the crystal.
+Citrine is usually yellow or orange but can also be brown or green.

 Citrine is found in many countries, including Brazil, Madagascar, Russia, Spain, and the United States.